Outside the Dream Syndicate: Background

 In 1995, Conrad and Faust reunited to play a 50-minute live version of the piece "From the Side of Man and Womankind"; the concert was eventually released in 2005 as the album Outside the Dream Syndicate Alive.

-In 2015, they collaborated for the last time, for a live performance at the famous Berlin Atonal festival, which marked the last public appearance of Conrad before his death in April 2016.
+In 2015, Conrad and Faust collaborated for a live performance at the Berlin Atonal festival, which marked the last public appearance of Conrad before his death in April 2016.

 Track listing

 All tracks written by Tony Conrad.